-For instance, it opened in 1961 and was used to host the South African leg of the Formula One Grand Prix Championship until international sanctions were imposed because of apartheid.
-The original circuit was rated as one of the most dangerous tracks in pro-racing and claimed the death of Welsh F1 driver Tom Pryce.
-Because of this, bends and turns such as the infamous Leeukop Bend and the Kink were removed.
+For instance, it opened in 1961 and was used to host the South African leg of the Formula One Grand Prix Championship until international sanctions were imposed because of Apartheid.
+The original circuit was rated as one of the most dangerous tracks in pro racing and claimed the death of Welsh F1 driver, Tom Pryce.
+Bends and turns such as the infamous Leeukop Bend and the Kink were removed.
 Today the track is not only a place to burn rubber but a great spot hosting events and conventions, such as the first-ever Comic-Con in Africa.

-Skip a couple decades and we're standing on the revamped, redesigned and ultra-modern Kyalami Grand Prix Circuit.
+Fast forward a couple of decades and we're standing on the revamped, redesigned and ultra-modern Kyalami Grandprix Circuit.
 In 2012, the plot went up for auction.
-Most of those who attended the bidding wanted to bust down the pit building, rip up the tarmac and turn 77 acres of racing history into middle market apartment blocks.
+Most of those who attended the bidding wanted to bust down the pit building, rip up the tarmac and turn 77 acres of racing history into middle-market apartment blocks.
 This was curbed by Toby Venter of Porsche South Africa, who won the auction with a bid of R205 million.